The basics of Capital Gains Tax

 Calculating CGT

-There are three ways of calculating the capital gain or capital loss:
+There are three ways of calculating a capital gain:

 1. Indexation (see Consumer Price Index 1985-1999 below) which applies only to assets acquired before 11:45am on 21 September 1999 and allows you to apply the CPI (up to September 1999 only) to the cost base of the asset.
 Subtract the result from the capital proceeds to arrive at the capital gain.
 Use the method if shares or units were held for 12 months or more and it produces a better result than the discount method.